marioa/trieste/answers/answers.md

 .fun=function(x){c(lifexpDiff=x$mean[x$year==2007]-x$mean[x$year==1952])})
 ```

+## 2. Project Management

+2.1.3 Modify your Readme.md

+ Modify your Readme.md file (add/remove content as you like).
+ Save the file, commit the file (go to the Git panel select the file
+ and then click on Commit).
+A window will come up where you need to put
+ in a sensible commit message.
+Once this is done click on the Push button
+ and that should push the contents to GitHub - do you see those changes?

+ 2.1.4 Remotely modify your Readme.md

+ On GitHub click on the Readme.md file.
+Select Edit (the pencil), modify the content
+ and save (add a sensible commit message there as well).

+ In Rstudio click on the Pull button.
+Do you see the changes you made being
+ ported back to your local Readme.md version?

+ 2.1.5 Ignoring files

+ 1. Create a directory within your project called graphs (in the files
+    view click on the "New Folder" item).
+ 2. Modify the .gitignore file to contain graphs/ so that this
+    disposable output isn’t versioned.
+ 3. Commit your .gitignore file.
+ 4. Push the content.

+ If you have managed to do all these steps you should now be in a position to
+ use Rstudio with GitHub (or any other remote git repository).

 ## 10. functions

 * 10.2.1 Test the GDP function by calculating the GDP for New Zealand in 1987.
 How does this differ from New Zealand’s GDP in 1952?